bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/listtransactions.md

 - n: "→ →<br>`trusted`"
   t: "bool"
   p: "Optional<br>(0 or 1)"
-  d: "Indicates wether we consider the outputs of this unconfirmed transaction safe to spend.
+  d: "Indicates whether we consider the outputs of this unconfirmed transaction safe to spend.
 Only returned for unconfirmed transactions"

 - n: "→ →<br>`generated`"
   t: "bool"